MicrosoftDocs/win32/desktop-src/Msi/imagefamilies-table-patchwiz-dll-.md

 ---
-Description: 'An image family is a group of one or more upgraded images of a product that have been updated to the most recent version.' ms.assetid: '06a77b35-b593-47e6-9083-46a6b65b7481'
+Description: An image family is a group of one or more upgraded images of a product that have been updated to the most recent version. ms.assetid: 06a77b35-b593-47e6-9083-46a6b65b7481
-title: 'ImageFamilies Table (Patchwiz.dll)'
+title: ImageFamilies Table (Patchwiz.dll) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ImageFamilies Table (Patchwiz.dll)